You’re eating vegetables, exercising, getting enough rest, and your house is clean…

 It Can Hurt You in Many Ways

-- In June 2006, a report from Mold Prevention Strategies and Possible Health Effects in the Aftermath of Hurricanes and Major Floods, the CDC determined that excessive exposure to mold-contaminated materials can cause adverse health effects in susceptible persons regardless of the type of mold or the extent of contamination.
+- In June 2006, a report from Mold Prevention Strategies and Possible Health Effects in the Aftermath of Hurricanes and Major Floods, the CDC determined that excessive exposure to mold-contaminated materials can cause adverse health effects in susceptible persons regardless of the type of mold or the extent of the contamination.

 - A 2010 study indicated that subjects who had been exposed to mold exhibited diminished abilities in verbal learning, memory, emotional functioning, psychomotor speed, and visual-spatial learning.